jasper-zanjani/notes/containers.md

 ### Node server components
   - __kubelet__, main contact point for each node with the cluster group

+### History
+Kubernetes was first announced by Google in mid-2014.
+It coalesced from a fusion between developers working on Google's Compute Engine and Google's __Borg__, a cluster manager that runs hundreds of thousands of jobs at Google, representing the infrastructure powering the entire Google enterprise.
+By that time, Amazon had established a market advantage and the developers decided to change their approach by introducing a disruptive technology to drive the relevance of the Compute platform they had built.
+They created a ubiquitous abstraction that could run better than anyone else.

+At the time, Google had been trying to engage the Linux kernel team and trying to overcome their skepticism.
+Internally, the project was framed as offering "Borg as a Service", although there were concerns that Google was in danger of revealing too much of its secret sauce.

 ## Sources
   - "Microsoft Azure for Beginners: Introduction - Scott Duffy [YouTube](https://www.youtube.com/watch?v=3gnLwSI4d9E)
   - "AZ-103 Microsoft Azure Administrator" [microsoft.com](https://www.microsoft.com/en-us/learning/exam-az-103.aspx)